askomics/flaskomics/docs/query.md

     ![Duplicated results](img/union_duplicated.png){: .center}

 !!!
 Warning
-    UNION nodes will only behave as a UNION if there are more than one entity linked to it
+    UNION nodes will only behave as a UNION if there is more than one entity linked to it

 !!! note "Info"
     To add an union node on the relations between entities A, B and C